typpo/quickchart-docs/documentation/chart-maker.md

 ## Use the no-code chart API

-Currently, three aspects of your chart can be overriden with custom values:
+In the following examples, we use custom values to override three chart properties:

 1. Chart title
 1. Dataset labels